Work–life balance in South Korea: Work life-balance in Korea

-Labor history of South Korea and the recognition process of Warabal
+Labor history of South Korea and the recognition of Warabal

-Through economic development in the 1960s, Korean society shifted from an agricultural society to an industrial one.
+During the economic development in the 1960s, Korean society shifted from an agricultural society to an industrial one.
 In the 1970s, export-oriented heavy and chemical industrialization achieved considerable growth.
-But this was a low-paying, long-time system, centered on labor-intensive industries.
-In other words, Warabal was not only not made in South Korean society, but it was also not recognized.
+But this was a low wages and long working hours system, centered on labor-intensive industries.
+The concept of Warabal had not yet emerged in South Korean society, and work-life balance was not widely recognized as a social issue.